 The results took an anxious week to circle back to my general practitioner doctor.
 The biopsy results showed that there was definitely something suspicious and I would need to see a breast surgeon to have the lesion removed.
 As I don’t have private health insurance, a stressful week of referral appointments ensued in order to find the right public hospital and breast surgeon.
 A month after my whirlwind, chance encounter breast ordeal began, I was lying on a hospital bed being wheeled into surgery staring up at the bright operating theatre lights, and the anaesthetist counting me down to a peaceful, blissful sleep.
 My life taking centre stage of an entirely difference kind.

-A week later, one day before my birthday I was told the devastating news that I had had stage 2 breast cancer.
-The good news was they removed the cancer with enough margin that no further breast surgery was required.
+A week later, one day before my birthday I was told the devastating news that my 4mm tumour was an Invasive Lobular Carcinoma, grade 2 breast cancer, oestrogen and progesterone positive.
+Invasive meaning the cancer cells had spread out of the lobule.
+The good news was they removed the tumour with enough margin that no further breast surgery was required.
 The bad news was I would need to undergo surgery to have my lymph nodes tested, just to be extra cautious the cancer hadn’t spread.
 The good news was my lymph nodes were clear.
 The bad news was the recovery from this surgery was painful, having cut into my right under arm.
 The good news is my six month check up in May 2018 was all clear.
 The good (or bad from my small breasts perspective) is I am now required to undergo yearly mammogram screening.